meisyal/ami-converter/README.md

 ## License

 This project is released under MIT License.
 Please, check [LICENSE][license] file for more information.
-JAVE library is Free Software and it is licensed under GPL.
+JAVE library is free software and it is licensed under GPL.
 All other contents are redistributed their original license terms.

 ami-converter is originally multimedia network assignment (coding project).
-Multimedia Network course, class of 2015, [Department of Informatics][ifits], [Institut Teknologi Sepuluh Nopember][its] Surabaya.
+Multimedia network course of 2015, [Department of Informatics][ifits], [Institut Teknologi Sepuluh Nopember][its] Surabaya.

-Copyright © 2015 - Afina, Meisyal, and Irfan.
+Copyright Â© 2015 - Afina, Meisyal, and Irfan.

 [ffmpeg]: http://ffmpeg.mplayerhq.hu/
 [jave]: http://www.sauronsoftware.it/projects/jave/index.php